 Everyone dreams of the easy, fun business that they’re passionate about and makes loads of money for them and their family through a passive income, yet nobody I have met or even heard of has one of those.
 Even some of the wealthiest people I’ve been lucky enough to meet, with personal wealth into the billions, still work over eighty hours per week.
 And here’s the real kicker… not because they have to, but because they couldn’t imagine themselves doing anything else.
 Not out of love for their work or their business, but because of a work ethic that stems from the love of working.

 I get asked regularly what made me want to start my own business and I honestly couldn’t tell them.
 I used to say it was because I couldn’t work for anyone else, but that would be untrue; I think a sense of accountability is useful not matter who you are, or what business you run.
-Most successful founders and CEOs are accountable to a board of directors.
+Most successful founders and CEOs, such as Andy Defrancesco, are accountable to a board of directors.
 So what might have started as arrogance, and thinking I was better than the people I worked for in a London cocktail bar at the time, turned out to be a sense of wanting something to grow.
 Not for my own personal gain though.
 If I had wanted to earn a lot of money and have all the free time in the world I can think of 5 jobs I’ve been offered in my life that any sensible person would kill for.

 Ironically it was love that got me into my current business, Supernatural.
 My girlfriend at the time could see an emerging market for health and wellness and due to my background operating bars in London, she saw a unique opportunity to apply those skills to health food and in particular, juice bars.
 5 years later you can find us at our latest location in the World Trade Center.